 Myth #4: Using telehealth services is not safe.

 Fact: In HealthTech industry, security and data protection are extremely important.
-The doctor conducting the online examination is obliged to use HIPAA-compliant software and maintain the confidentiality of sensitive patient data as in the case of an in-office visit.
+The healthcare professionals conducting the online examination must use HIPAA-compliant software and maintain the confidentiality of sensitive patient data, as in the case of an in-office visit.
 You can learn more about data security in the HealthTech industry by reading one of our previous articles on this topic.

-As the branch of telehealth is constantly evolving, we can expect more and more improvements and innovations introduced in this field in the nearest future.
-The telehealth industry is constantly evolving and healthcare organizations should be prepared for changes.
+As the branch of telehealth is constantly evolving, we can expect more and more improvements and innovations introduced in this field in the near future.
+The telehealth industry constantly evolves, and healthcare organizations should be prepared for changes.

 Greater participation of AI and ML in remote healthcare services

-It’s predicted that in 2023 the participation of Artificial Intelligence technology, as well as Machine Learning in telehealth will be increased due to its growing popularity and extent thanks to their wide range of applications.
-What’s more, recent studies proved that these solutions are able to help healthcare companies to reduce their operational costs even by 30%.
-With the use of AI, healthcare providers can introduce many improvements like for example an automatic schedule of appointments, track patients’ progress, or create patients’ treatment plans in a more personalized way.
+It’s predicted that in 2024, the participation of Artificial Intelligence technology and Machine Learning in telehealth will increase due to their growing popularity and extent, thanks to their wide range of applications.
+What’s more, recent studies proved that these solutions can help healthcare companies reduce their operational costs by 30%.
+With the use of AI, healthcare providers can introduce many improvements, for example, an automatic schedule of appointments, track patients’ progress, or create patients’ treatment plans in a more personalized way.
 On the other hand, Machine Learning can be helpful, for example, in an early diagnosis of a patient’s disease.
 To learn more about this topic, read our previous article about the impact of ML on the HealthTech industry.

-A Tele-Intensive Care Unit is a system for monitoring and remotely providing care for patients that are critically ill.
-In order to do that, it uses video, two-way audio, and real-time remote data monitoring.
-Tele-ICU has an access to all data available in EHR, and also all vital signs and other information from the bedside monitor of a patient, like heart rate, oxygen level, blood pressure, and more.
-The greatest advantage of the tele-ICU systems is that it drastically reduces mortality rates among ICU patients thanks to the accelerated reaction time of clinicians to changes in a patient’s health condition.
+A Tele-Intensive Care Unit is a system for monitoring and remotely providing care for patients who are critically ill.
+To do that, it uses video, two-way audio, and real-time remote data monitoring.
+Tele-ICU has access to all data available in EHR, and also all vital signs and other information from the bedside monitor of a patient, like heart rate, oxygen level, blood pressure, and more.
+The greatest advantage of the tele-ICU systems is that it drastically reduce mortality rates among ICU patients thanks to the accelerated reaction time of clinicians to changes in a patient’s health condition.
 In the future, personalized, patient-oriented intensive care with the usage of healthcare technology will become commonplace.
 The Tele-ICUs market is expected to grow to USD 5 billion by the year 2028.

 Bigger integration of EHR

-Next year we will also see some innovations in the field of remote patient monitoring with the use of Electronic Health Records.
-So far we could observe that lack of integration with existing EHR was quite a big challenge for the telehealth industry.
+Next year, we will also see some innovations in the field of remote patient monitoring with the use of Electronic Health Records.
+So far, we have observed that the lack of integration with existing EHR was quite a big challenge for the telehealth industry.
 According to the predictions for the year 2023, this issue is expected to be slowly changing.
-Greater EHR integration will allow healthcare providers for easier access to the patient’s data and thus, more coordinated healthcare processes.
-What’s more, thanks to the integration, patients will be able to access their health information from any device, which makes tracking progress much more convenient and efficient.
+Greater EHR integration will allow healthcare providers easier access to the patient’s data and, thus, more coordinated healthcare processes.
+What’s more, thanks to the integration, patients can access their health information from any device, making tracking progress much more convenient and efficient.

 Increased chronic care management

-Another major change that telehealth will bring next year is a greater focus on chronic diseases, which affect about a third of adults.
+Another major change telehealth will bring next year is a greater focus on chronic diseases, affecting about a third of adults.
 Many of these diseases could be prevented or treated by implementing preventive care methods into patients’ lives or lifestyle habits.
 Most patients don’t follow their treatment, don’t refill their prescriptions, or don’t meet the doctor regularly to have their disease symptoms under control.
-The potential of telehealth is here invaluable because it can not only increase patients’ engagement and adherence to their treatment but it can also reduce the costs of a care plan.
+The potential of telehealth is invaluable because it can not only increase patients’ engagement and adherence to their treatment but it can also reduce the costs of a care plan.
 Long queues to the doctor’s office or the cost of regular commuting to hospitals and doctors won’t be a problem anymore.
 Telehealth will enable patients to contact their doctors in an easy and quick way.
-Thanks to more frequent and regular interactions any problems can be detected early enough so that the risk of further complications will be lower.
+Thanks to more frequent and regular interactions, problems can be detected early enough to lower the risk of further complications.

 TeleHealth – a part of a post-pandemic reality

-It’s not surprising that the pandemic has definitely accelerated the adaptation of telehealth solutions and virtual care to traditional healthcare and completely transformed the healthcare system.
+Unsurprisingly, the pandemic has accelerated the adoption of telehealth solutions and virtual care in traditional healthcare and completely transformed the healthcare system.
 But can the new healthcare technology trends and remote solutions completely replace traditional medicine?
 I don’t think so, but it could be a perfect complement to it.
-Technology can be very useful in this area, helping relieve overcrowded hospitals and all healthcare organizations, relieving the budget of state medical care, saving patients’ time and nerves, and improving patient health and lives.
+Technology can be instrumental in this area, helping relieve overcrowded hospitals and all healthcare organizations, relieving the budget of state medical care, saving patients’ time and nerves, and improving patient health and lives.